cytoscape/web-cytoscape-manual/docs/Advanced.md

 Additional URL parameters allow to specify the behavior of some of the interface components.
 These parameters let users customize the way a network is displayed in Cytoscape Web prior to sharing it with collaborators, such as a collapsed or expanded table panel, the active table panel’s tab and the node/edge selection in the network’s graphic rendering.

-The resulting URL not only allows immediate interactive access to the network in the recipient’s Cytoscape Web workspace, but also preserves some of the interface settings that the sender defined,
+The resulting URL not only allows immediate interactive access to the network in the recipient’s Cytoscape Web workspace, but also preserves some of the interface settings that the sender defined.

-For example, the following URL:
+For example, pasting the following URL in a web browser:

 **https://web.cytoscape.org/0/networks/9a8f5326-aa6e-11ea-aaef-0ac135e8bacf?selectednodes=41536+41580+41605+41606+41719&selectededges=e42257+e42161+e42160+e42117&left=open&right=closed&bottom=open&activeTableBrowserTab=2**

-will open a network in Cytoscape web that has 5 nodes and 4 edges selected in the "Homologous Recombination" cluster on the left side of the graphic rendering, an expanded table panel and the active table panel tab set to "Network".
+will open a network in Cytoscape Web that has 5 nodes and 4 edges selected in the "Homologous Recombination" cluster on the left side of the graphic rendering, an expanded table panel and the active table panel tab set to "Network".

-Below is the list of all the additional query parameters available:
+Below is the list of all additional query parameters available:

 ```selectednodes``` >> Defines the selected nodes